 For example, if somebody gives you a money order worth $100, it’s as good as cash once you deposit it at your bank or exchange it for money.

 Instead of being backed by your personal bank account like a check, a money order is backed up by an agency or large corporation.
-This makes it a more secure form of payment to the recipient.
+This makes it a more secure form of payment.

-How to Get a Money Order
+How to get a money order

 - The U.S. Postal Service.
 Every U.S. post office accepts debit cards as payment for money orders.
 You can find a post office near you using the USPS locator.